-- (1) Mr. Campbell became Executive Vice President and Chief Financial Officer in October 2004. - (2) Messrs.
-Weinstein and Tveter both resigned from MasTec, Inc. in March 2004.
-The 2004 salary figures include severance pay in connection with severance agreements for both Mr. Weinstein and Mr. Tveter. - (3) Mr. Shanfelter elected to reduce his salary by 10% in 2003 in light of MasTec's operating results.
-In 2004 that reduction continued, but the 2004 reduction will be paid to Mr. Shanfelter in 2005. - (4) Represents the fourth installment payment of \$101,971 of deferred compensation awarded in 2001 for performance in 2000. - (5) Represents a \$75,000 payment of deferred compensation awarded in 2001 for performance in 2000; and a bonus of \$100,000 paid to Mr. Shanfelter in 2003 in connection with his amended employment agreement related to 2002 performance. - (6) Represents a bonus paid to Mr. Campbell in 2004 in connection with his employment agreement. - (7) Represents bonuses relating to 2002 performance paid to Messrs.
-Weinstein and Tveter in 2002 and 2003 pursuant to their employment agreements with MasTec. - (8) Represents car allowance payments paid to Messrs.
-Campbell, Nearing, Weinstein and Tveter. - (9) Represents a payment of \$13,019 related to a split dollar life insurance arrangement entered in 2000 and cancelled in 2004; and \$150,000 paid in connection with a new split dollar life insurance arrangement entered in 2004. - (10) Represents payments related to a split dollar life insurance arrangement entered in 2000. - (11) The options were granted in the year indicated based on performance in the previous year unless otherwise noted.
+- (1) Mr. Campbell became Executive Vice President and Chief Financial Officer in October 2004.
+Mr. Floerke became Chief Operations Officer in January 2005; prior to that he was a Senior Vice President.
+Mr. Nearing served as our Executive Vice President and General Counsel until November 2005. - (2) Mr. Shanfelter elected to reduce his salary by 10% in 2003 in light of MasTec's operating results.
+In 2004 that reduction continued, but the 2004 reduction, in the amount of \$39,231 was refunded to Mr. Shanfelter in 2005. - (3) The amount of bonus earned in the year ended December 31, 2005 is not currently determinable. - (4) Represents the fourth installment payment of \$101,971 of deferred compensation awarded in 2001 for performance in 2000. - (5) Represents a \$75,000 payment of deferred compensation awarded in 2001 for performance in 2000; and a bonus of \$100,000 paid to Mr. Shanfelter in 2003 in connection with his amended employment agreement related to 2002 performance. - (6) Represents a bonus paid to Mr. Campbell in 2004 in connection with his employment agreement. - (7) Represents a bonus paid to Mr. Floerke in 2005 in connection with his employment agreement.

-- (12) Represents options to acquire 150,000 shares of our common stock that was granted to Mr. Shanfelter in connection with revising his employment agreement. - (13) Represents options to acquire 100,000 shares of our common stock that was granted to Mr. Campbell in connection with his employment agreement. - (14) Represents options to acquire 100,000 shares of our common stock that were granted to Mr. Weinstein in connection with his amended employment agreement and options to acquire 30,000 shares of our common stock granted for 2003 performance. - (15) Represents options for Mr. Tveter to acquire 50,000 shares of our common stock and Mr. Weinstein to acquire 30,000 of our common stock in connection with their respective employment agreements with the Company. - Includes premiums paid by MasTec for insurance on the lives of Mr. Shanfelter and member of his family and interest owed to Mr. Shanfelter.
-In 2004, \$675 represents an income attribution to Mr. Shanfelter. - (17) Represents premiums attributed for the term portion of life insurance on the lives of the individuals referenced.
+- (8) Represents car allowance payments paid to Messrs.
+Campbell and Nearing. - (9) Represents a payment of \$13,019 related to a split dollar life insurance arrangement entered in 2000 and cancelled in 2004; and \$150,000 paid in connection with a new split dollar life insurance arrangement entered in 2004. - (10) Represents payments related to a split dollar life insurance arrangement entered in 2000. - (11) The options were granted in the year indicated based on performance in the previous year unless otherwise noted. - (12) Represents options to acquire 100,000 shares of our common stock that were granted to Mr. Campbell in connection with his employment agreement. - (13) Represents options to acquire 40,000 shares of our common stock that were granted to Mr. Floerke in connection with his employment agreement. - (14) Represents options to acquire 35,000 and 40,000 shares of our common stock that were granted to Mr. Floerke in connection with his hiring and promotion, respectively. - (15) Represents options to acquire 50,000 shares of our common stock that were granted to Mr. Nearing in connection with his employment agreement. - (16) Of this amount, \$500,000 represents premiums paid by MasTec for insurance on the lives of Mr. Shanfelter and member of his family and interest owed to Mr. Shanfelter. - (17) Represents premiums attributed for the term portion of life insurance on the life of Mr. Mas.
 In 2004, \$3,300 represents income attribution.